Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 So what can we say about all of this?
 The results weren't as clear as I would like, but from a practical standpoint we can make a few recommendations.
 First of all, the more interactive a tweet is, the better.
 This includes mentioning other accounts, attaching pictures and maps, and having immediate calls to action.
 People don't especially like hearing about fares, and there's a slight bias favoring negative words which I would attribute to everyone loving to complain about bad public transit.
 The data doesn't seem to indicate a strong correlation with any particular time/day, but it's possibly there may be a very slight positive effect when tweeting on the weekend.<br>
 <br>
 There are some major caveats to these conclusions though.
 First of all, the data is clearly still pretty dirty and really needs a few more rounds of filtering before I could talk about any of these results with great confidence.
 Additionally, problems like this really should be solved with neural networks (espcially Convolutional Neural Networks or Recurrant Neural Networks).
-Natural language processing is a complicated field and really deserves more subtle and finely tuned models than the simple ones I've used here.
+Natural language processing is a complicated field, and deserves more finely tuned models than the relatively simple ones I've used here.
 <br>
 <h2> Acknowledgements </h2>
 <br>
 I'd like to thank Seamless Bay Area for giving me access to their data, this has been a fascinating project.
-AJ Sanchez, my Springboard mentor has also been tremendous with all of his advice, and for graciously extending my deadline on this project.
+AJ Sanchez, my Springboard mentor has also been tremendous with all of his advice.
 Finally a big shout out to David Giles (@github.com/dabbodev) for his infinite knowledge of markdown, python, and the universe.
 <br>